lace/vg/doc/index.md

 express these operations in highly readable forms which communicate clearly regardless of the reader's math background.

-The goal of vg is to enable Python programmers to leverage the power of linear algebra to carry out vector-geometry operations.
+The goal of vg is to help Python programmers leverage the power of linear algebra to carry out vector-geometry operations.
 It produces code which is easy to write, understand, and maintain.

 [NumPy][] is powerful – and also worth learning!
 However it’s easy to get slowed down by technical concerns like broadcasting and indexing, even